Continuation of tree (6th child of Francois Pitre/Veronique Rivard); all known surname descendants:

 Francis Louis Pitre: Tombstone Inscription, Mount Avon Cemetery, Rochester: Louis Peters / 1858 - 1928 // Emma M. Peters /wife of Louis / 1877 - 1970

-Anthony Pitre: Oregonian, Saturday, 29 February 1936: Peters - In this city, Feb.
+Anthony Pitre: Oregonian (Portland, OR), Saturday, 29 February 1936: Peters - In this city, Feb.
 28, Anton Peters.
 Arrangements in charge of Holman & Lutz, 3d and Salmon.
 Notice of funeral later.

 Tombstone Inscription, Multnomah Park Cemetery, Portland, OR: A. Peters